 The Priority Embark has an amazing framework for $4,000 allowing you to go further than you thought was possible before.
 This is Priority Bicycles‘ only e-bike, so they put all of their knowledge in it.
 It’s built around an ultralight aluminum frame, which is fitted with a Bosch pedal-assist motor.

-The battery has 400w, which gives you a range of 50 miles.
+Its got a battery with a capacity of 400Wh which should allow cycling as far as 50 miles on one charge.
 That’s more than enough to get you where you need to be and explore a bit more.

 The Embark uses powerful Tektro hydraulic disc brakes to stop, so don’t be afraid of the descents.
 The rear hub contains Enviolo Trekking gears, whereas the front hub has a dynamo that powers front and rear lights.
 Therefore, you can ride well into the dark without any sweats (literally and figuratively).